RaymondBrien/zombie-bingo/TESTING.md

 Fixed by...

 14
-End of Game - FIX WHEN COMPLETE and document
+End of Game - DONE
 When user is asked 'Would you like to play again?', if the user does not press 'y' or 'n' then the program will prompt the user to type only 'y' or 'n'.
 If no input is provided then the program will sleep after 2 minutes.
-Tested by inputting...
+Tested by inputting 'y' and 'n' and 'h' respectively
-Resulted in...
+Results: 'y' restarts the game as expected; 'n' terminates the program as expected; 'h' raises an error and prompts the user either 'y' or 'n'.
-Fixed by...
+No fix required.

 ## Bugs